rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Truffle

-Truffle is a popular development framework for Ethereum with a mission to make your life a whole lot easier.
+Truffle is a popular development framework for smart contract developers with a mission to make your work a whole lot easier.
 Among its features, it has smart contract lifecycle management, scriptable deployment & migrations, automated contract testing and simple network management.

 It can make the RSK life easier too because we can configure a RSK network in Truffle.

-To install Truffle, input the command below into the terminal and press `enter` at your project location:
+To install Truffle, input the command below into the terminal and press `enter`, in the directory of your project:

 ```shell
 npm install truffle -g